-By registering your Individual investment account as Transfer on Death, securities you own will pass directly to another person or entity (your TOD beneficiary) upon your death without going through the lengthy, costly and public probate process.
+By registering your individual investment account as “transfer on death,” securities you own in this account will pass directly to another person or entity (your TOD beneficiary) upon your death without going through the lengthy, costly, and public probate process.

 Retirement Accounts for Individuals

-The Traditional Individual Retirement Account (IRA) provides certain tax advantages to encourage you to save for retirement.
+The traditional individual retirement account (traditional IRA) provides certain tax advantages to encourage you to save for retirement.
 Your earnings grow tax-deferred until you withdraw them.
 In many cases, your IRA contributions may also be tax-deductible.
-However, you must start withdrawing your money at age 70½; this is called your Required Minimum Distribution or RMD.
+However, you must start withdrawing your money at age 70½, an amount called your required minimum distribution (RMD).